 In terms of exports growth, businesses in London also have the most modest outlook across all UK nations and regions.
 Underpinning this, two sectors with a major presence in the capital – Property and Banking, Finance & Insurance – have particularly weak export growth expectations.
 Along with the East Midlands, businesses in Yorkshire & Humberside anticipate the strongest rise in domestic sales growth in the year ahead.
 For exports, companies in the East of England and North East forecast the sharpest gains.

 Access to capital is a more widespread challenge in London than in any other region, with the exception of the South West.
 This may partly reflect the importance of the Property sector to the capital, and also perhaps some concern within the banking sector, brought on by a combination of higher interest rates and bank failures in the US and mainland Europe.

 Transport problems have also been trending upwards for London businesses, in contrast to the national picture.
 Recent rail and London Underground strikes may help to explain this.
 Moreover, Welsh businesses are being especially challenged by late payments, with the proportion of companies citing this now at its highest rate since Q3 2013.
 The tax burden is most prominent in Scotland, possibly reflecting the importance of the Energy, Water & Mining sector to Scotland’s economy.

 Confidence by business size

 The Business Confidence Index is also lower for non-exporting businesses than for exporting ones.
-It is possible that exporters are deriving some confidence from the depreciation of sterling relative to the dollar, something that makes their goods and services more competitive in global markets.
+That may reflect differences in expectations for domestic and export sales, while it is also possible that exporters are deriving some confidence from the depreciation of sterling relative to other major currencies, something that makes their goods and services more competitive in global markets.